Last updated July 2026

-The Blue Lake Track is a 5.5-kilometre circuit walk around Lake Tikitapu (Blue Lake) in the Lake Tikitapu Scenic Reserve, 9 kilometres south-east of Rotorua.
-The track follows the lake’s shoreline through native bush, passing small beaches and a lookout with views over both Tikitapu and the adjacent Rotokakahi (Green Lake) — the sister lake that sits just over the ridge.
-It is an easy walk, taking around 1.5–2 hours, and managed by the Department of Conservation.
+The Blue Lake Track is a 5.5 km loop walk around Lake Tikitapu (Blue Lake) in the Lake Tikitapu Scenic Reserve, 9 km south-east of Rotorua.
+The track follows the lake shoreline through native bush and pockets of forest, passing small beaches and a lookout offering views over both Tikitapu and the adjacent Rotokakahi (Green Lake).
+It is an easy walk taking 1.5–2 hours and is managed by the Department of Conservation.

 Practical Information